DeflateAwning/baud-boss/README.md

 [ ] horizontal scrolling of output window
 [ ] select from known common baud rates
 [ ] scrolling, scroll bar

+## Known Issues
+* keybinding in footer are still changing; guess-and-check until you bind some that work

 ## Inspiration
 * [pyserial](https://github.com/pyserial/pyserial) (for its ubiquity)